Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

 When the footage builds on elaborate intended movement of the camera, the process of stabilization becomes more involved -- especially when there is a shift in the main area of interest within the shot.
-When working with many tracks and fine grained animation, it is easy to get into a situation where additional manipulations actually decrease the quality, while it might be hard to spot and locate the root cause of problems.
+When working with many tracks and fine-grained animation, it is easy to get into a situation where additional manipulations actually decrease the quality, while it might be hard to spot and locate the root cause of problems.
 Recommendation is to proceed systematically, starting from the general outline down to tweaking of specific aspects.